-While every situation is different, I’ve learned 10 things that are almost always helpful to hear after a breakup.
+While every situation is different, I’ve learned that are 10 things that are almost always helpful to hear after a breakup.
 They might not be easy to hear, but they’re important.

-Regardless of what happened or caused the end of this relationship, your worth is the same as it was before it began.
-You were created with intention, born with a purpose, and are intricately unique.
+Regardless of what happened or caused the end of this relationship, your worth is the same as it was when it began.
+You were created with intention, born with purpose, and are intricately unique.
 No one’s opinion could ever change or affect that.
 You are immeasurably valuable.